 Tactic #11: No call to actions

-Would you dare to remove your calls to actions?
+Would you dare to remove your calls to action?
 Tim Sykes did this with his site on his store page and found something interesting.
 He didn’t do this because he wanted to run an A/B test.
-It happened because his developer didn’t finish his ecommerce store.
+It happened because his developer didn’t finish his e-commerce store.

 His products weren’t connected to a shopping cart, so he removed the call-to-action buttons on the page and learned that more people were interested in his products because they felt that they couldn’t buy them anymore.

-By removing his CTAs and by adding an email address on his store page, he got more inquires from potential customers than what he used to get when he had CTA buttons in his ecommerce store.
+By removing his CTAs and adding an email address on his store page, he got more inquiries from potential customers than he used to get when he had CTA buttons in his e-commerce store.

 The big takeaway from this blog post is that you need to run A/B tests constantly.
 If you don’t try to improve your conversion rates, they won’t go up.
 Don’t be afraid to test!